Aurora Elements

 }

-This returns a session identifier (the id field) that the frontend process uses to initialize the form.
+The Payment Session endpoint response contains the session identifier (the id field) that the front-end process uses to initialize the form.

-Pass the session identifier (the id field) to Aurora Elements and mount the payment component.
+Pass the session identifier (the id field returned by the backend process) to Aurora Elements and mount the payment component.

 const arise = new window.Arise();